SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

 }
 ```

-This structure holds the attacker's address, frontrun and backrun transactions, the contract used, and sets of victim transactions.
+This struct holds the attacker's address, frontrun and backrun transactions, the contract used, and sets of victim transactions.

 #### How It Works